alice-0-kim/testing-tool--explained/Blackfire/README.md

         param pass 'admin'
 ```

+You can also make use of variables, write Blackfire assertions as part of your test cases as it natively supports _Blackfire_.

 For more information on the installation process, how to make HTTP requests, or configuration, visit [here](https://blackfire.io/docs/player/index).

 <hr>